Last Updated on May 9, 2026 by Bibhu Ranjan Mund, MPH

 | Risk reduction with supplementation | ↓ maternal anemia & low birth weight |

-As an essential trace element in the human body iron functions as the main substance in red blood cell proteins known as hemoglobin to transport oxygen through the bloodstream.
+As an essential element in the human body iron functions as the main substance in red blood cell proteins known as hemoglobin to transport oxygen through the bloodstream.

 Symptoms Severity Table (Mild to Severe)